-Knowing the meaning of these terms will keep anyone with a phone, social media, or even just web access from being constantly confused in the digital world!
+Knowing the meaning of these terms will keep anyone with a phone, social media or even just web access from being constantly confused in the digital world!

 Why do we use abbreviations when we text?

 Plus, typing with just thumbs isn’t quite the speedy process that typing on a traditional keyboard is.
 Not to mention, before keyboard phones, you had to press the number corresponding with the letter you wanted—enough times for that letter to appear.
 Needless to say, typing full words was cumbersome, and it became customary to shorten words and phrases.
-And, of course, abbreviating is just convenient in general, and is certainly not exclusive to texting—just look at all these common abbreviation and acronym examples.
+And, of course, abbreviating is just convenient in general, and it’s certainly not exclusive to texting—just look at all these common abbreviation and acronym examples.